-- Can I buy beer at the brewery?
+- Where are you?
+Can I buy beer at the brewery?

 - What's with the chemical structures on the bottles?

 My wife and I design all of our labels and the amazing James Gribble uses his wizardry on Adobe Illustrator to make them look professional.
 Every beer and cider features a chemical structure relevant to the style.
 For example, our Brown Ale features 'maltol', a caramel-like substance formed during the roasting of grain.
-The chemical structures are flavour and aroma components of our beers and ciders.
+The chemical structures are flavour and aroma components that you can taste and smell in our beers and ciders.

 - What is a biochemist?

 A biochemist studies life at the molecular level, seeking to understand the events inside and outside of cells.
 The biochemistry of brewing is a fascinating topic and perhaps the most exciting thing is that there is so much more to learn!
 Ever-growing knowledge of the biochemical pathways in brewing continues to enrich the brewer's toolkit.

 - What's your scale of operation?